GabaCorreaSB/GabaCorreaSB/README.md

 # Hey! 👋
 ## Welcome to my Github profile!

-#### My name is Gabriel Correa, also known as Gaba, and I am a Software Engineer.
-Previously, I worked as a Network Analyst, specializing in LGPD (General Data Protection Law) and the automation of local infrastructure.
-My foray into infrastructure as code was a pivotal moment, sparking my interest in Software Engineering.
-This shift was driven by a desire to delve deeper into the engineering lifestyle and to hone my coding skills.
+#### My name is Gabriel Correa, but you can call me Gaba.
+I’m a Software Engineer who started out as a Network Analyst, working with LGPD (General Data Protection Law) and automating local infrastructure.
+It was my initial foray into infrastructure as code that really inspired me to dive deeper into Software Engineering and sharpen my coding abilities.

-#### My passion for programming ignited during my college years.
-I initially dabbled in coding for basic college assignments, but it wasn't long before I started using these skills to automate many tasks in my Network Analyst role.
-This practical application of coding in a professional context propelled me towards a more profound understanding of software development.
-My journey began with C++ for IoT (Internet of Things) projects, which naturally led me to explore shell scripting and eventually Python.
+#### My passion for programming began back in college.
+What started as simple coding assignments soon evolved into automating tasks in my role as a Network Analyst, giving me a practical understanding of software development.
+I kicked off my journey with C++ for IoT (Internet of Things) projects, eventually branching out into shell scripting and, finally, Python.

-#### Having developed a solid foundation in Python, shell scripting, and C++, I began to channel my knowledge into creating projects.
-These projects reflect my growing expertise and can be viewed on my GitHub profile, showcasing a blend of my academic learnings and professional experiences in the field of Software Engineering.
+#### These days, I’m putting my skills into practice through various projects you’ll find here on my GitHub.
+Each one reflects a blend of my academic foundation and hands-on experience, and I’m always looking for new ways to push my abilities further.
+Enjoy exploring!

 - 🔭 I’m currently working as a Software Engineer
-- 🌱 I’m currently learning AI Programming and LLM
+- 🌱 I’m currently learning AI Programming, LLM, Cybersecurity and Privacy

 ### Tools and Technologies
 <div>